The Bottom Line

 The FullSwing is a premium product – top of the line, in terms of both popularity and quality.
 But, as with any product designed to serve the greatest number of people, there will always be a few grumbles.

 One of the main complaints is concerned not with the carrier itself, but with what that carrier does not provide.
-If you want to carry a bike with a step though/ladies frame, or any type of bike that does not have a traditional, straight top tube, you will need the TubeTop adapter, which is, of course, sold separately.
+If you want to carry a bike with a step-through/ladies frame, or any type of bike that does not have a traditional, straight-top tube, you will need the TubeTop adapter, which is, of course, sold separately.
 Some users were caught off-guard by this.
 Keep this in mind if you are thinking about the FullSwing.